-Early signs that you could be affected by dupuytren's contracture are painless lumps and pits in your palm.
+Early signs that you could be affected by Dupuytren's contracture are painless lumps and pits in your palm.
 Sometimes these lumps are sensitive to touch.
 If left untreated, thick cords can then form and make their way up into your fingers.
-These cords arewhat causes the bending in your fingers that resembles a claw.
+These cords are what cause the bending in your fingers that resembles a claw.

-If you think you might be suffering from dupuytren's contracture you should consult your doctor right away.
+If you think you might be suffering from Dupuytren's contracture you should consult your doctor right away.
 The earlier you catch this condition and start working on ways to prevent it, the easier it will be to keep this condition from interfering with your life.
-Many people think the first signs are nothing to worry about because there is no pain and it isn't causing any problems yet.
-The mistake of ignoring dupuytren's contracture at the beginning will cause a lot of problems in the future.
+Many people think the first signs are nothing to worry about because there is no pain, and it isn't causing any problems yet.
+The mistake of ignoring Dupuytren's contracture at the beginning will cause many problems in the future.

-Your doctor will be able to tell you upon examination if you have dupuytren's contracture.
-They will then get you to perform some tests and take some measurements to see where you are at.
+Your doctor will be able to tell you upon examination if you have Dupuytren's contracture.
+They will then get you to perform some tests and take some measurements to see how far your disease has progressed.
 It is important that you keep in touch with your doctor as your treatment continues.
 That way they can compare your earlier results with your more recent results to see how you are progressing.

-One of the most important reasons you should consult a doctor at the earliest signs of dupuytren's contracture is because if caught before the condition becomes severe there is a good chance further treatment won't be necessary.
-Finding a lump in your hand doesn't always mean the condition will progress to become worse, especially if you do the right exercises to reduce the affects.
+One of the most important reasons you should consult a doctor at the earliest signs of Dupuytren's contracture is because if caught before the condition becomes severe, there is a good chance further treatment won't be necessary.
+Finding a lump in your hand doesn't always mean the disease will progress to become worse.

-Hand exercises can't cure, or prevent dupuytren's contracture but they are incredibly helpful if you are in the early stages or only have a mild case.
+Hand exercises for Dupuytren's Contracture can't cure or prevent Dupuytren's contracture, but they are beneficial if you are in the early stages or only have a mild case.

-The most common treatment for severe cases of dupuytren's contracture is surgery.
-Hand exercises are also great for treatment after surgery.
+The most common treatment for severe cases of Dupuytren's contracture is surgery.
+Hand exercises are also great for therapy after surgery.

-Since every individual is different, it's always a good idea to check with your doctor to see if hand exercises will help your case before you begin a routine.
+Since every individual is different, it's always a good idea to check with your doctor to see if Dupuytren’s exercises will help your specific case before you begin an exercise routine.

-There arefour main dupuytren's contracture exercises that patients perform to ease the symptoms of their condition.
+There are four main exercises for Dupuytren's Contracture that patients perform to ease the symptoms of their condition.
 Practicing these exercises could prevent your condition from bothering you in the future.

-When you get examined by your doctor to see if you have dupuytren's contracture, one of the most common tests they get you to perform is a tabletop test.
-In this test you place your hand out flat on a surface.
-People with severe cases of dupuytren's contracture often have trouble doing this test.
+When you get examined by your doctor to see if you have Dupuytren's contracture, a tabletop test is one of the most common tests they get you to perform.
+In this test, you place your hand out flat on a surface.
+People with severe cases of Dupuytren's contracture often have trouble doing this test.

-Although it is most common for dupuytren's contracture to affect your pinky and ring finger, this doesn't mean that your other fingers are safe from the condition.
-Finger spreads are a great exercise for making sure all of your fingers to get a good stretching.
+Although it is most common for Dupuytren's contracture to affect your pinky and ring finger, this doesn't mean that your other fingers are safe from the condition.
+Finger spreads are an excellent exercise for making sure all of your fingers get a proper stretch.

-If you are suffering from dupuytren's contracture then it's very important to work on improving your hand's dexterity and strength of grip.
+If you are suffering from Dupuytren's contracture, it's essential to improve your hand's dexterity.
 You can perform grip exercises with objects around your home.
 All you need to do is practice picking up objects with your affected hand.

-Start off with larger objects that will be easier for you to handle, like remote controls and pop cans.
-Once you feel more comfortable with that you can progress to smaller items like pencils and knitting needles.
+Start with larger objects that will be easier for you to handle, like remote controls and pop cans.
+Once you feel more comfortable with that, you can progress to smaller items like pencils and knitting needles.
 You can also improve your grip by crunching paper into a ball.